 This group demonstrates examples of:

 - Band of Relatives: Brothers Gary and Martin Kemp.

 - Breakup Breakout: Gary and Martin Kemp broke out after the band broke up, but as actors rather than musicians.

 - Former Child Star: Martin Kemp, who appeared in several BBC series ranging from Dixon of Dock Green to Jackanory at the age of ten.

 - I Am the Band: Gary Kemp monopolized all the songwriting, to the later detriment of relations between him and his bandmates.

-- Instant Expert: According to the Kemp brothers, Steve Norman.
-He had never played a saxophone before the third album but after recording "Chant No. 1" with a horn section, he decided he'd like to try it, so he got himself an instrument and learned to play it in about a week.
+- Instant Expert: According to the Kemp brothers, Steve Norman had never played a saxophone before the third album but after recording "Chant No. 1" with a horn section, he decided he'd like to try it, so he got himself an instrument and learned to play it in about a week.

 - Ur-Example: Between the weird outfits and extensive synth work they were the quintessential New Romantic band in their early period.
 "To Cut a Long Story Short" was the first big New Romantic hit and the term "New Romantic" itself was coined by a music journalist to describe the band.